-While it might not be big geographically, Israel has a huge array of attractions and places to visit, .
-With this is in mind, many travelers are quite daunted by the prospect of travelling to Israel, and are unsure of where to start when creating an itinerary.
-Here are our top ten tips to creating the perfect Israeli vacation.
+While it might geographically on the small side, Israel has a huge array of attractions and places to visit, .
+With this is in mind, you may be unsure of where to start when creating an itinerary.
+Here are 10 Steps to Planning Your Perfect Israeli Vacation.

 Step 2 – How Long

-Often the length of a trip to Israel is dictated by work vacations or school breaks, meaning there is only a limited time window.
-It is safe to say, however, that whether you have one week, or one month, you wont come anywhere near to seeing everything this country has to show.
+Often the length of a trip to Israel is dictated by work vacations or school breaks, meaning there could be a limited time window.
+However it is safe to say that whether you have one week or one month, you won’t come anywhere near to seeing everything this country has to show.
 Ten days to two weeks are probably the best length of time to get a good feel for Israel, allowing you to tour around and spend a few days in the major tourist destinations of Jerusalem, the Galilee, the Dead Sea, and Tel Aviv.
 If all you can manage is a few days between business trips, be sure to check out our itineraries that cover all the major cities in 24 hours!

 Step 3 – Getting to Israel